miking-lang/miking-ipm/README.md

 		let label2string = lam s.
 			char2string s

+There is also the option to define a display name for any of the nodes when visualizing any of the datatypes defined above.
+These values must be strings, and have no affect on the model other than that when visualized the labels for the states will not be the names used in the model, but the display names.
+All names used in the model must be unique, but display names do not.
+The display names are defined by a list of tuples `(a,b)`, where `a` is the name of the node that is used in the model and `b` is the string that will be shown as the label instead.

+** Note: this does not work with file conversion at the moment.

 The model constructors for the types are:

 * DFA

-  `DFA(dfa,input, state2string, label2string,[])`
+  `DFA(dfa,input, state2string, label2string,displayNames)`

 * NFA

-  `NFA(nfa,input, state2string, label2string,[])`
+  `NFA(nfa,input, state2string, label2string,displayNames)`

 * Digraph :

-	`Digraph(digraph, vertex2string,label2string,[]),`
+	`Digraph(digraph, vertex2string,label2string,displayNames),`

 * Graph

-  `Graph(graph, vertex2string,label2string,[])`
+  `Graph(graph, vertex2string,label2string,displayNames)`

 * BTree

-  `BTree (btree,node2string,[])`
+  `BTree (btree,node2string,displayNames)`

 To create the visualizer, use this function:

 	visualize data

 Where `data` is a list of models.

-There is also the option to define a display name for any of the nodes when visualizing any of the datatypes defined above.
-These values must be strings, and have no affect on the model other than that when visualized the labels for the states will not be the names used in the model, but the display names.
-All names used in the model must be unique, but display names do not.
-The display names are defined by a list of tuples `(a,b)`, where `a` is the name of the node that is used in the model and `b` is the string that will be shown as the label instead.
-To use the display names, the list will be added to the model constructor as a argument.
-For example, if you want to have display names for a DFA, the constructor would be:

-  `DFA(dfa, input, state2string, label2string, displayNames)`

-Where displayNames is a list of tuples containing the nodes that should have different display names and their new labels.

-**Note: this does not work with file conversion at the moment.

 # Creating files with the datatypes
 Before you can start converting your models to pdf and other formats, you need to